geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 Layers Metadata
 ---------------

-This service provides metatdata for the available layers in the API.
+This service provides metatdata for the available layers in the GeoAdmin API.

 URL
 ^^^